Grade 1 Math

 3 × 2 = 6

 Multiplication using pictures helps children count groups instead of guessing.
+Visual arrays, rows and columns of dots or objects, are one of the most powerful tools for building multiplication readiness.

 Multiplication using pictures becomes even clearer when children also practice using a number line for Class 1 to visualize counting in jumps.